-Cash transfers may prevent households from having to make asset sales or take on expensive debt when they face a shock (Gertler et al., 2012; Handa et al., 2016).
+Cash transfers may prevent households from having to make asset sales or taking on expensive debt when they face a shock (Gertler et al., 2012; Handa et al., 2016).
 Poor households are particularly susceptible to economic shocks: deaths, loss of crops or cattle, loss of low-income or precarious work, and illness.
-They have limited ability to absorb shocks: they have limited access to credit unless at very high interest rates and hold limited savings or buffer stock (Dercon, 2004).
+They have limited ability to absorb shocks: they have limited access to credit, unless at very high interest rates, and hold limited savings or buffer stock (Dercon, 2004).
 In macroeconomic downturns, poor households often cope by selling their limited assets or borrowing at high rates.
-Selling assets is a particularly damaging strategy: assets sold during economic downturns often face low prices and losing productive assets can cripple small household enterprises (Dercon, 2006; Thomas & Frankenberg, 2006).
+Selling assets is particularly damaging strategy: assets sold during economic downturns often face low prices and losing productive assets can cripple small household enterprises (Dercon, 2006; Thomas & Frankenberg, 2006).

-- One study of Malawi's government-run transfer finds beneficiary households report smaller amounts from sales of assets compared to control households (Daidone et al., 2019a).
-Most studies did not measure asset sales specifically. - In a review of seven studies of government unconditional cash grant programmes focused on rural areas in sub-Saharan African countries, cash grant receipt led to significantly fewer loans outstanding in two countries (Ghana and Ethiopia), smaller, insignificant decreases in three countries and no effect in two countries (Daidone et al., 2019a). - In the same review, three studies measure saving.
+- One study of Malawi's government transfer finds beneficiary households report smaller amounts from sales of assets compared to control households (Daidone et al., 2019a).
+Most studies did not measure asset sales specifically. - In a review of seven studies of government unconditional cash grant programmes focused on rural areas in sub-Saharan African countries, cash grant receipt led to significantly fewer loans outstanding in two countries (Ghana and Ethiopia), smaller, insignificant decreases in three countries and no effect in two countries (Daidone et al., 2019a).viii

+• In the same review, three studies measure saving.
 Two find cash grant receipt increases savings (Zambia and Ghana).

 Not having income can lead to other detrimental coping strategies.
 Poor households may turn to transactional sexual relationships as an economic coping strategy.
-For example, during the Ebola crisis, young girls were more likely to seek 'sugar daddies' (Bandiera et al., 2018).
+For example, during the Ebola crisis, young girls in Sierra Leone were more likely to engage in transactional sex (Bastagli et al., 2016).
 Cash transfers increase the use of contraceptives and reduce the likelihood of unsafe sex (Bastagli et al., 2016).
-Among teenage girls, one randomised study in Malawi (Baird et al., 2011) and one non-experimental study in Kenya found a reduction in rates of pregnancy among teenage girls (Handa et al., 2015).
+Two studies, a randomised study in Malawi (Baird et al., 2011) and one non-experimental study in Kenya (Handa et al., 2015), found that cash grant programmes targeting adolescent girls reduced teenage pregnancy.